 The enforcement window

-DPDP Rules 2025 were notified November 2025.
-The phased structure:
+DPDP Rules 2025 were notified in November 2025.
+The enforcement transition is structured but the key date is close.

 What to audit now